panda3d/panda3d-docs/programming/shaders/list-of-cg-inputs.rst

    X must be an PlaneNode specified via a shaderInput.
 Contains the four terms of the plane equation.

-   This variable is only available in 1.6.2 and above.

 ``uniform float4 clipplane_0``
    Contains the parameters of the first clipplane (also: clipplane_1, clipplane_2, etc. for subsequent clip planes) in world-space coordinates.

-   This variable is only available in 1.6.2 and above.

 ``uniform float sys_time``
    Contains the frame time in seconds.

-   This variable is only available in 1.9.0 and above.

 ``floatX l_position: POSITION``
    Linearly interpolated Position, as supplied by the vertex shader to the